 The timing of remedial training might vary from during rotations, to replacing an elective, to using vacation time, escalating to repeating a rotation after the rest of the class has graduated, or even repeating an entire year.

 As Chief, you should be sure, at the beginning of the year, that residents understand the implications of formal academic actions and remedial training.
 These actions can seriously affect future letters of recommendation, including those for Board eligibility, credentialing and future employment.
 Post-residency fellowship eligibility may be delayed or denied.
 The overall reputation of the residency program itself can be adversely affected.
-These are all compelling justifications for following the core principles of defining expectations, ongoing communications, and a dedication to documentation, since there is a lot at stake when problem resident situations reach this level,
+These are all compelling justifications for following the core principles of defining expectations, ongoing communications, and a dedication to documentation, since there is a lot at stake when problem resident situations reach this level.

 Remedial training itself can consist of supervised reading and tutorials, supervised clinical activities, increased surgery supervision, and additional supervised emergency experience.